-The Oswego Police Department is led by Chief of Police George Elliott.
-Chief Elliott is a 25 year veteran of law enforcement.
-Deputy Chief is Brandon Conrad, Officers are Jake Bond, Brian Sinclair and Russell McConnell.
+The Oswego Police Department is led by Chief of Police Jake Bond.
+Deputy Chief is Brandon Conrad, Officers are Brian Sinclair and Russell McConnell.
 Police Secretary is Amber Vance.

 The Oswego Police Department normally consists of two twelve-hour shifts.
 The main patrol area of the Oswego Police Department is within the city limits of Oswego.

 Two pieces of equipment the officer uses that are hardly ever noticed are the pen and notebook.
 Observations made and noted are oftentimes helpful in solving crime.

 A patrolman for the Oswego Police Department has a wide range of duties.
 Field Services are chiefly concerned with the suppression of criminal activity and vice; Observation, responding on routine and emergency calls, investigation of criminal activities, recovery of stolen property, regulation of conduct, enforcement of city ordinances, drug laws and apprehension of offenders, traffic law enforcement and traffic accident investigation.